Colorado Denver Pet-Friendly Travel The Rockies Travel: Colorado Denver Pet-Friendly Travel The Rockies Travel

 “Oh, that’s wonderful, Maribeth.
 And you can be the Auntie.”
 The two of us couldn’t have been happier.
 Even Tino seemed to rejoice in the news by sticking his head in between us up front.

-We checked into the Hotel Denver where we all received a warm welcome.
+We checked into The Hotel Denver in Glenwood Springs where we all received a warm welcome.
 Here it was almost like coming home since the décor is warm and cozy—Valentino fit right in.
 He looked a little forlorn as Mary Dawn and I headed out for dinner but we knew he’d be fine.
 Thankfully he was not the kind of dog to bark or cause any kind of disturbance.
 His belly was full of chicken necks (still a fair amount left) and other healthy foods including raw veggies and ground meat, the daily menu of this well cared for dog.
 And after some initial sadness, we imagined he’d just nod off to sleep.

 We drove back the next day feeling as though we had had a great adventure.
 We had even had the time to stop and see my brother, David, and his wife, Geri, in Redstone.
 The highlight of the visit was Tino’s meeting with Little Chief, my four-legged nephew.